-Hong Kong police shoot teen protester as violence escalates
+Hong Kong police shoot teen as protest violence escalates

-HONG KONG (Reuters) - Hong Kong police fired tear gas and water cannon at petrol-bomb throwing protesters and shot a teenage demonstrator, as pro-democracy activists defied the city’s Chinese rulers on the 70th anniversary of the founding of the People’s Republic.
+HONG KONG (Reuters) - Hong Kong police shot a teenager on Tuesday, the first time a protester has been hit by live ammunition during four months of demonstrations, as the Chinese-ruled city was rocked by widespread unrest on the 70th anniversary of the founding of the People’s Republic.

-Cat-and-mouse clashes spread from the upmarket district of Causeway Bay to the Admiralty area that is home to government offices on Hong Kong island, with police vans chasing down pro-democracy protesters in the key drag of Hennessy Road.
+In cat-and-mouse clashes that spread from the upmarket district of Causeway Bay to the Admiralty area of government offices on Hong Kong island, police were pelted with petrol bombs and responded by firing tear gas and water cannon.

-Thousands of black-clad protesters, some wearing Guy Fawkes masks, marched on Admiralty, ignoring a police ban.
-Violence escalated across the harbor to Kowloon and beyond to the New Territories in the most widespread unrest in nearly four months.
+Police said an officer shot an 18-year-old man in the shoulder in the Tsuen Wan area of the New Territories with a live round.
+Protesters have previously been hit before with bean bags rounds and rubber bullets and officers have fired live rounds in the air.

-“There are rioting acts across Kowloon, Hong Kong island and the New Territories,” police said in a statement.
+Verified video footage of the incident widely shared on social media shows a chaotic melee with riot police battling protesters wielding metal bars, before an officer fires a shot at close range.

-Police said they shot an 18-year-old man in the shoulder in the Tsuen Wan area of the New Territories.
+As the wounded man steps back and falls, someone tries to help, but another policeman tackles him to the ground.

 “A large group of rioters was attacking police officers in Tsuen Wan,” police said in a statement.
 “Police officers warned them, but they were still attacking police.
 A police officer’s life was seriously endangered.
 In order to save his and other officers’ lives, they fired at the attacker.”